 This is a middle school competition.
 “Middle School” is defined as grades 6, 7 and 8.
 Each school having middle school students may field up to TWO teams.
-A team will consist of 5 competing students and 1 alternate.
+A team will consist of 5 competing students and 1 alternate (if teams want).
 Homeschoolers are also invited to participate.

 Team sponsors are responsible for arranging parent permission and transportation for team members to and from the competition.

 Each team must have a team name and use that when logging into the Zoom competition and on the Kahoot site.
 “Uniforms” are not required, but teams are encouraged to display school and team spirit!